Sosuke115/paper-reading/.github/ISSUE_TEMPLATE/paper-reading.md

 ---
 name: paper-reading
-about: Create a report to help us improve
+about: for paper
 title: ''
 labels: ''
-assignees: ''
+assignees: Sosuke115

 ---